 11. Maintain a healthy weight.

+Obesity is associated with many chronic conditions.
+For example, heart disease, diabetes, and osteoarthritis are all linked to excess weight.
 Making healthy lifestyle choices can put you on the right track to maintaining a healthy weight and preventing chronic disease.

-Keep in mind that you don’t need to take on all these habits at once to get transformational effects.
+Lastly, keep in mind that you don’t need to take on all these habits at once to get transformational effects.
 Start by choosing 1 or 2 healthy habits that are most important or exciting to you.
 As you add more and more habits, their effects begin to compound over time, giving way to powerful results.

 Prescribe FIT is a virtual lifestyle health solution that partners with your orthopedic physician to help you improve your musculoskeletal (MSK) health, reduce symptoms of pain, and enhance your quality of life.
 By focusing on root cause medicine and whole person health, we transform our patients’ lives by transforming their lifestyles.